whereiskurt/subastion/README.md

 # What is a Blue/Green Deployment strategy?
 >A [blue/green deployment](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html) is a deployment strategy in which you create two separate, but identical environments.
 One environment (blue) is running the current application version and one environment (green) is running the new application version.

+## What Subastion Builds
+This is an overview of the actual blue/green AWS components created:

 ![subastion arch overview](https://github.com/whereiskurt/subastion/blob/main/docs/gifs/arch.subastion.bluegreen.png)

 ## Quick Start